Heights Rescue Planning

 |Regulation 42You must ensure that workers have access to first aid equipment and facilities for the administration of first aid.
 You must also ensure that workers are trained to administer first aid or that workers have access to persons who are trained in first aid|

-Further guidance is available in the First Aid in the Workplace Code of Practice [under development].
+Further guidance review Heights Code of Practice Managing-the-risk-of-falls-at-workplaces-COP .
 The emergency procedures for falls may be incorporated into the emergency plan required for the workplace under the WHS Regulations.

 When establishing emergency procedures, you should take into account the following: